ga-wdi-lessons/rails-many-to-many/README.md

 * Differentiate between a one-to-many and a many-to-many relationship
 * Describe the role of a join table in a many-to-many relationship
 * Create a Model to represent a join table
-* Use `has_many :through` to connect two models via a join model in Rails
+* Use the `has_many :through` association to connect two models via a join model in Rails
 * Use a many-to-many relationship to implement a feature in a Rails application

 ## Framing